SchemaModule/PowerShell/docs/Get-SchemaDocument.md

 # Get-SchemaDocument

 ## SYNOPSIS
-This function will return a PowerShell object of the input Schema.
+This function will return a schemaDocument object of the input Schema.

 ## SYNTAX